mac799l/drone-swarm-simulation/README.md

 ```sh
 gz sim -v4 -r shapes.sdf
 ```
+> * gz is calling the Gazebo installation.
+> * sim specifies the Gazebo mode.
-> The -v4 option prints debugging information to the console.
+> * The -v4 option prints debugging information to the console.
+> * -r name.sdf specifies the environment to load.

 This command should open Gazebo with a window like this:
 ADD PICTURE

-> Note: if the windows fails to open, check the output of the debug menu.
+> Note: if the windows fails to open, check the debug information from the console you started Gazebo in.
 If it reads
 > ```[GUI] [Dbg] [Gui.cc:343] GUI requesting list of world names.
 The server may be busy downloading resources.
 Please be patient.```
 > Then the issue is with your firewall configuration.
 To correct the issue, run the following commands to allow Gazebo through the firewall:
 > ```sh
 > sudo ufw allow in proto udp to 224.0.0.0/4
 > sudo ufw allow in proto udp from 224.0.0.0/4
 > ```

+Now you have a fully-functioning Gazebo installation.
+But more configuration work will be required to make it work with SITL and simulate drones.

 ### SITL
 Once the repository has been cloned, and the setup script has been run, the next step is to build the vehicle.
 To do this, you will need to connect to the python virtual environment first: